Cuomo refuses to resign, lashes out at 'reckless' politicians as Dems call for him to quit

 He urged people to wait for the independent reviews to be conducted.

-"There are now two reviews underway, no-one wants them to have been more quickly and more thoroughly than I do -- let them do it," he said.
+"There are now two reviews underway, no one wants them to have been more quickly and more thoroughly than I do — let them do it," he said.

 CLICK HERE TO GET THE FOX NEWS APP

-He also said politicians often take political positions for all sorts of reasons, including "political expediency" and bowing to pressure.
+He also said elected officials often take positions for all sorts of reasons, including "political expediency" and bowing to pressure.

 Fox News' Audrey Conklin, Ronn Blitzer and Sam Dorman contributed to this report.